-Upon successful completion of Modules A-E, Medical Insurance Billing/Coding students participate in a 160-hour externship.
-Students are expected to work a full-time (40 hours per week) schedule if possible.
-Serving in an externship at an approved facility gives externs an opportunity to work with the principles and practices learned in the classroom.
-Externs work under the direct supervision of qualified personnel in participating institutions and under general supervision of the school staff.
-Supervisory personnel will evaluate externs at 80 and 160-hour intervals.
-Completed evaluation forms are placed in the students' permanent records.
-Students must successfully complete their externship training in order to fulfill requirements for graduation.
-Prerequisite: Successful completion of Modules A - E. Lec Hrs: 0 Lab Hrs: 0 Other Hrs: 160
+Upon successful completion of Modules MIBINTRO.
+MIBCL, MIBGU, MIBIE, MIBMS, MIBRG, and MIBSN, Medical Insurance Billing and Coding students participate in a 160 hour practicum on-campus.
+The practicum provides the student an opportunity to apply principles and practices learned in the program and utilize entry-level skills in working with insurance companies and processing claims.
+Medical insurance billing and coding students work under the direct supervision of the school staff.
+Students are evaluated by an instructor or Department Chair at 80 and 160 hour intervals.
+Completed evaluation forms are placed in the students permanent records.
+Students must successfully complete their practicum experience in order to fulfill requirements for graduation.
+Prerequisite: Successful completion of Modules MIBINTRO.
+MIBCL, MIBGU, MIBIE, MIBMS, MIBRG, and MIBSN.
+Lec.
+Hrs: 000 Lab Hrs: 000 Other Hrs: 160